sajokanya/sample-doc-md/getting-started.md

 # Getting started

-This guide will help you install and set up Cirrus Sync on 3.
-Authorize Cirrus Sync to access your account
+This guide helps you install and set up Cirrus Sync.
-4. Choose sync folders and preferencesur device.

 ## System requirements